 Stylish and atmospheric.
 There’s no doubt that Khun Kenya has taste and it is fortunate for us that he displays it in public.
 Sea Hag features framed prayer mats in glass, a huge mirror and a plethora of fifties/sixties-era Hollywood (male) black-and-white star portrait photos.
 Upstairs is equally tasteful, giving the bistro/restaurant a genuine continental feel.

 It says something about tolerate Thailand that a gay place would be frequented – as Sea Hag is – by visiting families, couples and even singles, of course as well as gay couples.
-Sure, the place sports a pretty obvious gay vibe with a lot of lispy accents and air-kissing going around but most straight people wouldn’t object to this; especially not in Patong, where anything goes, as long as it doesn’t scare the horses.
+Sure, the place sports a pretty obvious gay vibe, but most straight people wouldn’t object to this; especially not in Patong, where anything goes, as long as it doesn’t scare the horses.
 The restaurant’s background music is good, the lighting is right and there are three separate areas to choose from: al fresco on a small terrace, inside downstairs, and upstairs (both air-conditioned).
 In a town where atmosphere and décor are largely ignored in favour of quick profit, Khun Kenya has succeeded in his desire to get things right.

 On the sometimes comically spelt wine list (“white wime”) there are 13 labels to choose from – although the French labels don’t move as quickly as the New World (Chilean and Australian) wines do, according to the owner.
 Labels cost from 1,200 to 1,800 baht a bottle and glasses generally go for about 130 baht.
 Beer is a little expensive with major brands going for 90 baht for a small bottle.
 Cocktails are priced at 120 baht and Thai spirits are 90 baht.
 Maybe it’s best to stick to wine.